rtortori/rmlab-aci-operator/README.md

   name: frontend
 spec:
   epgcontractmaster: "kube-default"
+  openshift_project: False
 ```

 Where:<br>
 `name` is the desired name of the EPG and Kubernetes namespace<br>
-`epgcontractmaster` is the EPG contract master name
+`epgcontractmaster` is the EPG contract master name<br>
+`openshift_project` is a boolean that instructs the operator whether to create an Openshift project, instead of a Namespace

 This will: